Head-to-head comparison across 2benchmark categories. Overall scores shown here use BenchLM's provisional ranking lane.

 MiMo-V2.5-Pro

 Pick MiMo-V2.5-Pro if you want the stronger benchmark profile.
-GPT-4.1 mini only becomes the better choice if knowledge is the priority or you want the cheaper token bill.
+GPT-4.1 mini only becomes the better choice if knowledge is the priority or you would rather avoid the extra latency and token burn of a reasoning model.

 Coding